mdehollander/biosb-metagenomics/docs/data-processing/assembly.md

+!!! important "Learning objectives"
+    - Being able to create an assembly with megahit
+    - Assess the quality of the assembly

 Now that our reads are quality trimmed and ready to go is time to start the assembly.
-We can use megahit:
+We can use [megahit](https://github.com/voutcn/megahit):

     megahit -r reads/sample_0.fq.gz, \
                reads/sample_1.fq.gz, \